What can be good alternative to Jira/Redmine?

 You can take a look at short blog post how we manage development project in Redmine

-RE: What can be good alternative to Jira/Redmine? - Added by Samuel Langton over 1 year ago
+RE: What can be good alternative to Jira/Redmine? - Added by Samuel Langton about 3 years ago

 Have you had a look at Jira's new next-gen projects?